 Lessons from Homeschooling to Support Gifted Students

-I’m presenting next week at the Wisconsin Association for Talented and Gifted (WATG) Conference, and I’m excited to share my session: Take a Chance on Flexibility: Lessons from Homeschooling to Support Gifted Students.
+I recently presented at the Wisconsin Association for Talented and Gifted (WATG) Conference, and I’m thrilled to now share that my session — Take a Chance on Flexibility: Lessons from Homeschooling to Support Gifted Students — is available as an on-demand webinar for educators!

-In this presentation, I’ll share what I’ve learned from my years as a classroom teacher, virtual school educator, homeschool parent, and educational consultant.
-Most importantly, I’ll share insights from homeschooling my three gifted daughters for eight years, practical lessons about flexibility that came from experience, not theory.
+In this session, I share what I’ve learned from my years as a classroom teacher, virtual school educator, homeschool parent, and educational consultant.
+Most importantly, I explore practical, research-informed lessons about flexibility in teaching that came from experience, not theory.

 Ten Lessons from Homeschooling

-In my session, I’ll be walking through ten lessons I’ve learned from homeschooling that apply directly to classroom teachers and homeschool parents.
+In the session, I walk through ten lessons I learned from homeschooling that apply directly to classroom teachers and gifted coordinators.
 Each one is practical, rooted in lived experience, and supported by research.

 • Questions Are the Curriculum